Answer questions, strike the dragon, and clear every world — Years 1 to 7.

-A wrong answer never hurts you here — you just get a hint and try again.
+A wrong answer never hurts you — it helps you learn.

 Which school year?